 SOFTS-Robusta coffee hits 5-1/2 month high as supplies shrink

-LONDON, Aug 11 (Reuters) - Robusta coffee futures on ICE hit their highest in 5-1/2 months on Thursday amid worries over tightening supplies in top producer Vietnam, while raw sugar prices also rose.
+NEW YORK/LONDON, Aug 11 (Reuters) - Robusta coffee futures on ICE hit their highest price in 5-1/2 months on Thursday on worries over tightening supplies in top producer Vietnam and reduced exports from Brazil, while raw sugar prices also rose.

 COFFEE

-* Domestic coffee prices in Vietnam, the world's top robusta producer, rose this week amid tightened beans supplies, with exporters saying they had been struggling to buy beans for the past few months.
+* Domestic coffee prices in Vietnam, the world's top robusta producer, rose this week amid tightened bean supplies, with exporters saying they had been struggling to buy beans for the past few months.

 * "We cut the Vietnam crop forecast by 1 million and 2 million bags for the 2021/22 and 2022/23 crop years, respectively," said Citi in a note, citing crop surveys that indicate cherry development has suffered from a lack of fertilizer use this year.